How Lawsuits Work

 Discovery is the phase where both sides gather and exchange information relevant to the case.
 This can include documents, written questions called interrogatories, requests for admissions, expert reports, and depositions where witnesses answer questions under oath.
 Discovery is often one of the longest and most important stages of a lawsuit.

-Learn more in What Is Discovery? and What Is a Deposition?.
+Learn more in What Is Discovery?, What Is a Deposition?, and What Evidence Helps a Lawsuit?.

 Why Do Many Lawsuits Settle?